Egyptians kidnapped by Libyan gunmen over business dispute: residents

 AL-HERDA, Egypt (Reuters) - Armed men in an eastern Libyan city have kidnapped 16 Egyptian workers over a financial dispute between Libyan contractors and their Egyptian partner, residents of the workers’ home village said.

-The incident revived concerns over the fate of thousands of Egyptians, most of them working as cheap labourers, in Libya — a country torn by lawlessness since Western-backed rebels toppled Libyan leader Muammar Gaddafi in 2011.
+The incident revived concerns over the fate of thousands of Egyptians, most of them working as cheap laborers, in Libya — a country torn by lawlessness since Western-backed rebels toppled Libyan leader Muammar Gaddafi in 2011.

 Egyptian officials were not immediately available to comment.